GTD for Beginners: Getting Things Done Explained Simply (5 Steps)

 What is the 2-minute rule in GTD?

 A next action is the single, specific, physical action that will move a project forward.
-Most things people call tasks are actually projects โ€” they require more than one step.
+Most things people list as tasks are actually projects โ€” they require more than one step.
 "Write the proposal" is a project.
 "Open the client brief and read Section 2" is a next action.
 The specificity is what allows the item to leave working memory.
-Vague entries remain open loops even when written down.
+Vague entries remain open loops even when written down, because the brain knows they haven't been fully resolved.

 Why is the GTD weekly review so important?